Place Regular Order

 OrderId = PlaceOrder("ACC_NAME", _

-Postman is widely used tool for API testing.
-We have provided below a collection of all of our APIs in postman collection format.
-Click postman collection to know more about how to use it.
+Postman is a widely used tool for API testing.
+We provide a collection of all our APIs in Postman collection format.
+See the Postman collection guide to learn how to use it.

 Parameters